What is carboxytherapy?

 Carboxytherapy is the administration of carbon dioxide [CO2] gas for therapeutic purposes below the skin through a thin needle.

-How does carboxytherapy work, in general?
+How does carboxytherapy work?

 Carbon dioxide is naturally present in our bodies at all times and it is essential to the life processes of both animals and plants.
 With every breath, we inhale oxygen and exhale carbon dioxide.
 Plants absorb the carbon dioxide that we exhale and release oxygen back into the atmosphere again.